Hieutritue/J-Venture/README.md

 ## Description

 Players must control the main character of the game through various traps and enemies in order to reach the goal and beat the game.
+However, the obstacles are logically created and make a lot of sense.
+The game is hard, punishing and gets even more challenging as the players make further progress.

 ## Getting Started